pcclvv/books/docs/course/index.md

 root@leco:~/book/books/docs/course# cmzd
 INFO    -  Cleaning site directory
-INFO    -  Building documentation to directory: /root/book/books/site WARNING -  Documentation file 'python/lib/execel/2.openpyxl.md' contains a link to 'python/lib/execel/或list(sheet.columns)[index]' which is not found in the documentation files.
-INFO    -  Copying '/root/book/books/site' to 'gh-pages' branch and pushing to GitHub.
+INFO    -  Building documentation to directory: /root/book/books/site INFO    -  Copying '/root/book/books/site' to 'gh-pages' branch and pushing to GitHub.
 INFO    -  Your documentation should shortly be available at: https://caimengzhi.github.io/books/
 ```